tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-10-24-exposure-of-wp-config-php.md

 inline:
 ---

-From July to September, 33 types of malicious requests to attempt exposing the `wp-config.php` via vulnerable plugins and themes had been observed on my site.
-I analyzed all of them to identify if [IP Geo Block][IP-Geo-Block] can block these or not.
+From July to September in 2015, 33 types of malicious requests to attempt exposing the `wp-config.php` via vulnerable plugins and themes had been observed on my site.
+I analyzed all of them to identify if [IP Geo Block][IP-Geo-Block] can block them or not.

 <!--more-->

 Unfortunately, I could not find all the causes of exposure because most of them were already removed from the WordPress repository.
-So I can't say the right thing with confidence, but the only 2 of these could be blocked by [IP Geo Block][IP-Geo-Block] even if they were from the forbidden countries.
+So I can't say the right thing with confidence, but the only 2 of these could be blocked by [IP Geo Block 2.1.5 and under][IP-Geo-Block] even if they were from the forbidden countries.

 In this article, I should clarify how to prevent exposure of `wp-config.php` against such malicous requests.

 ### <span id="sec1">Analysis of Attack Vectors</span> ###

-Before showing the results, I'll show you the description of the terms same as in [this article][Analysis].
+Before showing the results, I should explain about the description of the terms same as in [the previous article][Analysis].

 ```text
 Attack Vector = Type x Path